Skip to main content

 Christie’s favorite recreational activities are dancing, singing, walking or sitting in nature (when warm), boating, playing board and card games, playing basketball, volleyball, and soccer, attending cultural events, and spending time with friends and family.

-Christie’s least favorite non-work activity is workingout. 😉
+Christie’s least favorite activity is working out. 😉